| 2003 |

 | 2023 |

-TAOK1 is a plasma membrane remodeling kinase: its coiled-coil triple-helical region C-terminal to the kinase domain directly binds phosphoinositides, targeting TAOK1 to the plasma membrane.
-Autophosphorylation of T440 and T443 within this region by the kinase domain blocks membrane association.
-NDD-associated TAOK1 missense mutants are catalytically inactive, become aberrantly trapped in a membrane-bound state, and induce abnormal membrane protrusions and aberrant dendritic arbor growth in hippocampal neurons. |
+TAOK1 functions as a plasma membrane remodeling kinase.
+It directly associates with phosphoinositides via a coiled-coil triple-helical region C-terminal to the kinase domain.
+Autophosphorylation of T440 and T443 in this triple-helical region by the kinase domain blocks plasma membrane association.
+NDD-associated TAOK1 mutants are catalytically inactive, aberrantly trapped in a membrane-bound state, and induce abnormal membrane protrusions and abnormal dendritic arbor growth in cultured mouse hippocampal neurons. |

 Science signaling |